Introduction

 Finkelstein’s Test

+The examiner applies longitudinal traction and ulnar deviation to the affected thumb.
 Pain specifically at the radial styloid process and along the length of the extensor pollicis brevis and abductor pollicis longus tendons is a positive test for De Quervain’s tenosynovitis.

 Differential Diagnosis

-- The Grind test involves forcefully pushing thumb against CMC joint whilst also rotating it slightly, with a positive result producing pain felt on the volar side of the wrist.
+- The Grind test involves forcefully pushing thumb against CMC joint whilst also rotating it slightly, with a positive result producing pain felt on the volar side of the wrist

-- Intersection syndrome – tendons of the first compartment cross over with those of the second compartment, resulting in pain felt over the second compartment.
+- Intersection syndrome – tendons of the first compartment cross over with those of the second compartment, resulting in pain felt over the second compartment

 Investigations

-De Quervain’s tenosynovitis is a clinical diagnosis, with no investigations required.
-However, a plain hand radiograph (Fig. 2) may be used to exclude other diagnoses (such as CMC joint arthritis)
+However, a plain film radiograph of the hand (Fig. 2) may be used to exclude other diagnoses (such as CMC joint arthritis)

 Management